sagemath/trac_to_gh/Issue 6085.md

 # Issue 6085: [with patch, not ready] Finish full implementation of c_graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6085

 Original creator: rlm